RESTING SAFE Toolkit

 Drawing on our national phone survey with houseless community representatives, in-person interviews, focus groups, and personal experience, we are creating a web- and paper-based "RESTING SAFE Toolkit".

 The Toolkit will include multi-media resources to houseless communities gain information about environmental hazards at their sites, such as pamphlets, zines, posters, short tutorial videos, illustrated guides, links to local site history maps.
-It will also eventually include information about how to access soil/air quality testing materials, case studies of various approaches, and a support email address/hotline.
-In addition, we are developing an online platform for people to "crowd source" even more suggestions for staying safe, such as ideas for keeping rodents at bay, links to information about safe gardening practices, and more.
+It will also eventually include information about how to access soil/air quality testing materials, case studies of various approaches, and other supports.
+In addition, we are developing an online platform for houseless people to "crowd source" even more suggestions, such as ideas for keeping rodents at bay, links to information about safe gardening practices, and more.

-Our Portland-based team has already created a pamphlet with tips and tricks for dealing with mold and mildew, and are in the process of developing a zine focused on fire safety.
+Our Portland-based team has already created a pamphlet with tips and tricks for preventing mold and mildew, and are in the process of developing a zine focused on fire safety and another for dealing with rodents and pests.

 See below for Toolkit Elements.